vanHeemstraSystems/canva-headstart/README.md

-# canva-headstart
+canva-headstart
-Canva - Headstart
+# Canva - Headstart

+Based on "Canva" at https://www.canva.com

+Use together with the online visualization tool at Flourish (see https://www.flourish.com/) or